Brown County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This is an absolute deadline.
-Missing it will result in an automatic suspension of your driver's license.
+One of the most critical steps you must take after a DUI arrest in Brown County is to request an ALR hearing.
+You have only 15 days from the date of your arrest to request this hearing.
+This deadline is strictly enforced, and missing it will result in the automatic suspension of your driver's license.

 Automatic License Suspension